smedstadc/eve_badger/README.md

 ## What does it do?

-* Obeys CCP's default request rate limit (can be disabled if you have an exception)
+* Can throttle the request rate so you don't hit CCP's default rate limit.
+(Disabled by default.)
 * Uses Moneta to cache responses with whatever supported backend you prefer.
 (Disabled by default.)
 * Automatically fetches missing access_mask and key_type values from the API Key Info endpoint.
 * Respects access masks for keys and endpoints (it will raise an exception instead of making an HTTP request if you try to access an endpoint that isn't allowed by the key's access mask)